Snow Caravan travels the archipelago in search of good snow | Backcountry Guide Naoki Kawada - BC Caravan -

 Tateyama BC Photo: Shin Otsuka

-We take a closer look at the ``personality'' and ``guiding'' of up-and-coming guides who choose professional guiding as their profession and step slowly and steadily into the world.
+guiding of up-and-coming guides who have chosen professional guiding as their profession and are slowly and steadily delving deeper into this world, one step at a time.

 Dark history that you don't want to know

-``My teens and 20s are a dark past for me, so I don't want the world to know about them (lol).''
+"My teens and twenties are a dark time for me, so I don't really want the world to know about them (laughs)."

-Kawada was born in Moriyama City, Shiga Prefecture in 1978. ``I started skiing when I was a child...'' is a common thread in the BC Guide introduction series, but he spent his childhood having nothing to do with snow.
+Kawada was born in Moriyama City, Shiga Prefecture in 1978.
+While the BC Guide introduction series typically has him start skiing at a young age, Kawada spent his childhood completely unrelated to snow

 Photo: @yukinori_otsuka_photography

-After learning about the resort part-time job through a part-time job information magazine, he ended up spending one season at a hotel at the Echo Valley Ski Resort in Nagano Prefecture, which is run by a ski school.
+He learned about resort work in a part-time job information magazine and ended up staying at a hotel run by a ski school at Echo Valley Ski Resort in Nagano Prefecture for a season

-A photo I took with a friend of mine while I was holed up in Niseko, building a kicker at an abandoned jump site.
+This photo was taken while I was holed up in Niseko, building a kicker with a friend at an abandoned ski jump

-The magical power of snowboarding suddenly takes you to NZ from a reclusive life.
-My delayed youth has been like a roller coaster.
-However, I can't make a living just by snowboarding.
-Considering his age, he decided it was time to start a stable life, so he started working as a temporary worker for a major automobile manufacturer.
+The magic of snowboarding takes him from a reclusive life to New Zealand.
+His delayed youth is like a roller coaster ride.
+However, he can't make a living by just snowboarding.
+He realizes that he needs to find a stable life, and begins working as a temporary worker for a major automobile manufacturer

-Kawada tours exclusively on SUP during the summer with BC Caravan, which he represents.
-Lately, I've been obsessed with whitewater river SUP and river surfing.
+Kawada runs SUP tours exclusively during the summer with his company, BC Caravan, and has recently become obsessed with whitewater river SUP and river surfing

-“Shower climbing and mountain climbing feel great, but I guess ultimately I like riding.
-I change places, change seasons, and ride my board all year round.”
+"Shower climbing and mountain climbing are both fun, but ultimately I like riding.
+I ride my board all year round, in different locations and seasons."

-On the unstable board, you can bring out your physical abilities and feel the snow and waves under your feet.
-At times like this, he forgets about time and is able to simply face himself without thinking.
-There was talk of becoming an employee at a major automobile manufacturer, but something didn't quite sit right with him, so he left the company at the end of his term.
-Later, due to the Lehman shock, a large-scale period of construction was cut, and he said with a smile, ``We were lucky to escape.''
+On an unstable board, he draws out his physical abilities and feels the snow and waves under his feet.
+At such times, he forgets time and is able to simply face himself with a clear mind.
+He was offered a position at a major automobile manufacturer, but something didn't feel right, so he left the company at the end of his contract.
+Then, with the Lehman Shock, there were large-scale layoffs, and he laughs, "I was lucky to escape the disaster."

 Mt.
 Sandan Photo:@yukinori_otsuka_photography

-Around that time, my life started to turn around when I reunited with my senior instructor who was with me at Echo Valley during my first year as a Snowbum.
+Around that time, I met up with a senior instructor who had been with me at Echo Valley during my first year as a snow bum, and that was when my life started to turn around

-With invitations from senior guides and the president himself, he was hired as a full-time employee at Power Zone, and was assigned to mountain climbing and BC tours.
+With the encouragement of senior guides and the company president himself, he was hired as a full-time employee at Power Zone and was put in charge of mountain climbing and BC tours

 POWERZONE era

-I want to be a bridge that connects people and snow.
+I want to be a bridge that connects people with snow

 Tateyama BC Photo: Shin Otsuka

-Through his experience in the field and the support of his fellow guides, he has grown to the point where he has acquired JMGA Ski Guide Stage II, the most difficult qualification for BC skiing in Japan.
-At that time, why not take over as management to the president?
-I was invited.
-However, when I told him that I wanted to work hard in the field, he decided to quit because it did not comply with the company's guidelines.
+With the support of his fellow guides and with his achievements in the field, he was able to obtain the JMGA Ski Guide Stage II, the most difficult qualification for backcountry skiing in Japan.
+Around that time, the president asked him if he would like to take over as manager.
+However, when he told the president that he wanted to work hard in the field, he was forced to quit because it did not conform to the company's guidelines

-In December 2014, he launched "BC Caravan" and became independent.
-When you look up the word caravan in a Japanese dictionary, it says, ``A group of merchants who load camels and form a caravan through desert regions.''
-The name of the shop reflects our desire to become a bridge that connects people and snow, just like traveling in search of good snow.
-By the way, Kawada's favorite car is not a Nissan/Caravan but a Toyota/Hiace.
+In December 2014, he became independent and founded "BC Caravan."
+If you look up "caravan" in a Japanese dictionary, it is defined as "a group of merchants who travel in a caravan, loading their camels with goods, through desert regions, etc. The name of the business embodies his desire to become a bridge that connects people with snow, just as he travels in search of good snow.
+Incidentally, Kawada's favorite car is not a Nissan Caravan, but a Toyota Hiace

-At the end of December, he boards a ferry in his Hiace and crosses to Hokkaido with the bare minimum of daily necessities.
-During the mid-winter period until the end of February, he works as a guide in the Satoyama areas around Asahikawa.
+At the end of December, he boards a ferry in a Hiace van with the bare necessities of life and heads to Hokkaido.
+During the harsh winter months until the end of February, he works as a guide in the Satoyama area around Asahikawa

-Most of the guides in Hokkaido are very easy-going, and thankfully, we are able to form horizontal connections, which makes it easy to exchange information, explore together, and work together.''
+Most of the guides in Hokkaido are easygoing people, and we are fortunate to have horizontal connections, exchange information, explore together, and have an easy environment to work in."

-There are probably some local guides who hate being a travel guide.
-The reason why Kawada is loved by local guides is probably because he never forgets his respect for the locals and his humility.
-Additionally, Kawada himself is a member of the Japan Backcountry Ski Guide Association, and may be attending training sessions and interacting with guides from various regions.
+There are probably some local guides who find travel guides annoying.
+Kawada is loved by local guides because he never forgets to respect the locals and is humble.
+Another reason is that Kawada himself is a member of the Japan Backcountry Ski Guide Association, and attends seminars and other events, interacting with guides from various regions

 Satoyama BC near Asahikawa